-INT 380-381 Internship III (1-3) Students in upper division coursework who are seeking to explore a career field at an off-campus business or agency may do so in conjunction with the Intern Faculty Advisor (and, in some cases, also with a faculty or administrative staff member).
-The student will be required to complete an employment log, a weekly journal, and a coevaluation form.
-Students must meet once formally as a group during the semester for a seminar the Intern Faculty Advisor.
+INT 380-381 Internship III (1-3)

+Students in upper division coursework who are seeking to explore a career field at an off-campus business or agency may do so in conjunction with the Intern Faculty Advisor (and, in some cases, also with a faculty or administrative staff member).
+The student will be required to complete an employment log, a weekly journal, and a co-evaluation form.
+In addition, the student intern must provide an analytical report for the Intern Faculty Advisor.
 Graded P/F.